 The radiation doses potentially received by the offsite public due to Fermilab operations are calculated from data gathered through environmental surveillance of the onsite sources.
 Selected vent stacks are monitored directly with stack monitors and indirectly by taking soil samples near the stacks.
-The dose for the air pathway is calculated using a Gaussian plume computer simulation model called Clean Air Act Assessment Package-1988 (CAP88PC Version 4.0).
+The dose for the air pathway is calculated using a Gaussian plume computer simulation model called Clean Air Act Assessment Package-1988 (CAP88PC Version 4.1).
 This model was created by the USEPA to predict the movement of airborne radionuclides and its use is dictated by regulations governing hazardous air pollutants (40 CFR 61).
 Maximum calculated concentrations off-site are predicted to be below the level that could be detected by direct monitoring.

-In 2018, the accelerator and the experiments operated throughout the calendar year, except for the standard annual maintenance shutdown that lasted anywhere from ten to twelve weeks for different machines.
+In 2019, the accelerator and the experiments operated throughout the calendar year, except for the standard annual maintenance shutdown that lasted anywhere from ten to twelve weeks for different machines and from the middle of May to the beginning of the three-month shutdown, beam was delivered to the experiment only 36% of the time.
 Operation of the debonding oven, when radioactive components are being burned, is a potential source of tritium.
-In 2018, the debonding oven debonded two Class-1 magnets.
-The Muon Campus, used 8 GeV protons for muon production for the g-2 experiment.
-The Main Injector, g-2, the BNB and NuMI stacks are estimated to have released a total of 271.1 Curies in 2018.
-These cumulative radioactive air emissions were approximately 13.6% of the annual average (2000 Curies) expected from operations as acknowledged in the air pollution permit application on file with the IEPA.
-Doses to the public from emissions in 2018 continued to be well below the USEPA standard of 10 mrem in a year and less than the USEPA's continuous monitoring threshold of 0.1 mrem in a year.
-Using the CAP 88PC Version 4.0, Gaussian dispersion model, the highest dose equivalent to any member of the public was estimated to be 0.0725 mrem.
-Fermilab's 2018 Radionuclide Air Emissions Annual Report was submitted to the DOE FSO in May 2019.
+In 2019, the debonding oven debonded two radioactive magnets.
+The Muon Campus used 8 GeV protons for muon production for the g-2 experiment.
+The Main Injector, q-2, the Booster Neutrino Beam and NuMI stacks are estimated to have released a total of 191.8 Curies in 2019.
+These cumulative radioactive air emissions were approximately 9.6% of the annual average (2000 Curies) expected from operations as acknowledged in the air pollution permit application on file with the IEPA.
+Doses to the public from emissions in 2019 continued to be well below the USEPA standard of 10 mrem in a year and less than the USEPA's continuous monitoring threshold of 0.1 mrem in a year.
+Using the CAP 88PC Version 4.1, Gaussian dispersion model, the highest dose equivalent to any member of the public offsite was estimated to be 0.0201 mrem.
+Fermilab's 2019 Radionuclide Air Emissions Annual Report was submitted to the DOE FSO in May 2019.
 The report is distributed by the DOE FSO to the USEPA and IEPA.